Adderall, Dexedrine, Ritalin.

 How are they used?

-Medically, they are now prescribed for only a few health conditions, including narcolepsy, attention-deficit hyperactivity disorder and short-term treatment of obesity.
-They are swallowed and may be injected when abused.
+Currently, they are medically prescribed for only a few health conditions, including narcolepsy, attention-deficit hyperactivity disorder, and short-term treatment of obesity.
+When abused, they may be swallowed and/or injected.

 What are their short-term effects?

 Stimulants increase the amount of norepinephrine and dopamine in the brain, which increases blood pressure and heart rate, constricts blood vessels, increases blood glucose, and increases breathing.
-Effects can feel like an increase alertness, attention, and energy along with a sense of euphoria.
-There is also the potential for cardiovascular failure (heart attack) or lethal seizures.
+Effects can feel like increased alertness, attention, and energy, along with a sense of euphoria.

 What are their long-term effects?